mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 Error Handling
 ~~~~~~~~~~~~~~

-Although it is rare to use this feature, the “error” label is a designated goto section for error checking.
+Although it is rare to use this feature, the "error" label is a designated goto section for error checking.
 If there is an error in the script, mIRC try to find an :error label in the current routine.
 If no :error label is found in the current routine, mIRC will propagate the error backward to any calling routine and look for an :error label in those routines.

 This gives you the ability to continue with the script at any point regardless of the error, if you want.

 After catching an error with :error, you must check for an error by checking $error with a typical /if statement to make sure you reached the :error part because of an error and not because the script is just reaching that point.

-If you want to keep going with the code, use /reseterror as soon as possible, this reset the error (and therefore $error’s value), mIRC leaves the error state and you can safely execute anything you want.
+If you want to keep going with the code, use /reseterror as soon as possible, this reset the error (and therefore $error's value), mIRC leaves the error state and you can safely execute anything you want.

-If you don’t use /reseterror, you can also use /return to tell mIRC to look for a different :error label in previous routines.
-If you don’t use /reseterror or /return you must be careful: mIRC is in an error state, yet it must still process your code somehow to allow you to *at least* check for error and reset it, so the if statement feature probably always works, /echo itself also probably does always work but it’s unclear what you can do and what you can’t do.
-You would think that since mIRC is somehow forced to allow you to use the scripting engine to check for error and reset it, you could be able to do anything even without calling /reseterror first, this is not true (see examples), the exact list of features that are working in this situation are unknown, it’s recommended not to do anything before using /reseterror in this situation.
+If you don't use /reseterror, you can also use /return to tell mIRC to look for a different :error label in previous routines.
+If you don't use /reseterror or /return you must be careful: mIRC is in an error state, yet it must still process your code somehow to allow you to *at least* check for error and reset it, so the if statement feature probably always works, /echo itself also probably does always work but it's unclear what you can do and what you can't do.
+You would think that since mIRC is somehow forced to allow you to use the scripting engine to check for error and reset it, you could be able to do anything even without calling /reseterror first, this is not true (see examples), the exact list of features that are working in this situation are unknown, it's recommended not to do anything before using /reseterror in this situation.

 .. code:: text